DHRI-Curriculum/Data-and-Ethics/frontmatter.md

 By the end of this workshop, participants will:

-- Understand the stages of data analysis
+- Know the stages of data analysis
-- Understand the beginning of cleaning/tidying data
+- Learn how to clean/tidy data
-- Experience the difference between proprietary and open data formats
+- Understand the difference between proprietary and open data formats
 - Become familiar with the specific requirements of "high quality data"
-- Have an understanding of potential ethical concerns around working with different types of data and analysis
+- Learn about potential ethical concerns around working with different types of data and analysis

 ## Estimated time